Genivia/ugrep/README.md

     -y, --any-line
             Any matching or non-matching line is output.
 Non-matching lines are output with the `-' separator as context of the matching lines.
-            See also the -A, -B, and -C options.
+            See also options -A, -B, and -C.

 To display 2 lines of context before and after a matching line (note that `-C2` should not be specified as `-C 2` as per GNU/BSD grep exception that ugrep